jackadam1981/ChromeEc/docs/core_runtime.md

 - a task sets an event on another task.
   The runtime will trigger a software interrupt to force a re-scheduling at its exit.
-- the running task voluntarily relinguish its current execution rights by calling `task_wait_event()` or a similar function.
+- the running task voluntarily relinquish its current execution rights by calling `task_wait_event()` or a similar function.
   This will call the software interrupt similarly to the previous case.